purpleidea/flabbergast/flabbergast-manual.md

     a_tmpl : Template { x : 3  y : 4 }
     b_tmpl : Template a_tmpl { z : x + y }

 Here, `b_tmpl` extends `a_tmpl`.
-If the changes that `b_tmpl` are general, it might be nice to have a higher-order way to apply those changes to any template, not just `a_tmpl`.
+If the changes that `b_tmpl` are general, it might be nice to have a higher-order way to apply those changes to any template, not only `a_tmpl`.
 This could be accomplished in the following way:

     b_ifier : Template { base : Required  value : Template base { z : x + y } }
     a_tmpl : Template { x : 3  y : 4 }